 Have you not yet a domain?
 One can be purchased via Shopify.
 Prices begin at $11 USD per custom domain per year.
 And mostly .com domain cost is $14 USD.

-Purchasing a domain name on Shopify gives you some other benefits like you can create a professional email and redirect it on your personal Gmail/yahoo email.
+Purchasing a domain name on Shopify gives you some other benefits like you can create a professional email and redirect it to your personal Gmail/yahoo email.

-2. Connect a existing domain to Shopify (third party)
+2. Connect an existing domain to Shopify (third party)